mharris382/mharris382.github.io/_portfolio/dreamwalker.md

 {% include video id="B3W4-clTR8Y" provider="youtube" %}

 After the desert, I challenged myself to take this new knowledge and generate a much more complex enviornment, the mushroom forest.
-This mushroom forest is one of my favorite personal achievements on this project. ~~The prior level, the paper desert, was signifantly less detailed than a photorealistic mushroom forest scene.~~ To limit the scope of this task and the build size, I gave myself the limitations of not using any trees and instead relied on giant mushrooms to fill out the bulk of the forest.
+This mushroom forest is one of my favorite personal achievements on this project.
+To limit the scope of this task and the build size, I gave myself the limitations of not using any trees and instead relied on giant mushrooms to fill out the bulk of the forest.
 I approached this challenge by studying the PCG sample project (Electric Dreams).
 I attempted to translate the techniques used to create that environment to the one I was trying to create.

 ### Spawning PCG Data Assets
 There were a number of key things I learned during this, but one of the things that was most valuable was the concept of using level instances as point cloud inputs.
 So rather than spawning individual static meshes, I was now able to create meaningful collections of meshes that could be given logical tags.
 For example, I was able to make a giant mushrooms covered in vine growth and then in the graph I could spawn the base mushroom 100% of the time, while the vines could be spawned less at a less frequent rate.

 ### Spawning Actors
 I noticed that PCG had a spawn actor node, which I figured out would allow me to use PCG to spawn anything, not just static meshes.
 With this feature, I was able to work with the audio engineer so that the forest would generate audio for the rivers and lakes, which the graph was already had been using to exclude forest generation.

 [**TODO: forest generation details**]: #